CADGE or CEDGE Dialect. Beg, borrow, but not steal, that would be wrong.

 CONTINUOUS OVEN Equipment.
 Shaped like a tunnel with firing zone in the centre.
 Truck of ware are continuously pushed in a train through the tunnel on rails.
 In the firing zone the ware is fired.
 Biscuit, glost, hardening on or enamel firing.
 May be straight (about 100 yards long) or circular/

 COOPER Occupation.
 Warehouse department.
-Maker of wooden casks (similar to giant beer barrels) as a container for for packing.
+Maker of wooden casks (similar to giant beer barrels) as a container for safely packing and transporting pottery products.
 "Tub thumper".

 COOPERS SHOP Department in a potbank.
 Usually within the warehouse department.